-- 1.1 This is the Council's Annual Governance Statement for 2019/20.
-It provides an opinion on the Council's governance arrangements, a review of the effectiveness of the governance statement, an update on the actions agreed in last year's statement and issues identified in 2019/20. - 1.2 The Council adopted a Code of Corporate Governance which reflects the principles and is consistent with the CIPFA/SOLACE Framework, "Delivering Good Governance in Local Government" 2016.
-This framework requires that local authorities are responsible for ensuring that: - Their business is conducted in accordance with all relevant laws and regulations. - Public money is safeguarded and properly accounted for. - Resources are used economically, efficiently and effectively to achieve priorities which benefit the local authority. - 1.3 All Councils are required to produce an Annual Governance Statement (AGS) and review their governance arrangements at least once a year.
-The Accounts and Audit (Amendment) Regulations 2020 have amended the timing of the review and publication of the 2019/20 financial statements. - 1.4 The majority of 2019/20 was not impacted by Covid, with Epsom and Ewell Borough Council as part of the Surrey Local Resilience Form declaring an emergency on 19th March 2020.
+- 1.1 This is the Council's Annual Governance Statement for 2020/21.
+It provides an opinion on the Council's governance arrangements, which includes a review of the effectiveness of the governance statement, and an update on the actions agreed in last year's statement.
+This statement includes the issues and action plan identified in 2020/21. - 1.2 The Council adopted a Code of Corporate Governance which reflects the principles and is consistent with the CIPFA/SOLACE Framework, "Delivering Good Governance in Local Government" 2016.
+This framework requires that local authorities are responsible for ensuring that; - Their business is conducted in accordance with all relevant laws and regulations. - Public money is safeguarded and properly accounted for. - Resources are used economically, efficiently and effectively to achieve priorities which benefit the local authority. - 1.3 All Councils are required to produce an Annual Governance Statement (AGS) and review their governance arrangements at least once a year.
+The Accounts and Audit (Amendment) Regulations 2020 have amended the timing of the review and publication of the 2020/21 financial statements. - 1.4 Covid 19 has had a significant impact on the delivery of council services and new arrangements that were implemented during 2020/21.
+The Council participated in the multi-agency response to the emergency as part of the Surrey Local Resilience Forum.
+The impact of the pandemic on governance has been identified in a separate section in this report.